Whalefall (film)

+Whalefall is an upcoming American survival thriller film directed and produced by Brian Duffield, based on the 2023 novel by Daniel Kraus, who co-wrote the script with Duffield.
+The film follows a scuba diver (Austin Abrams) who, while searching for the remains of his father (Josh Brolin), is swallowed alive by a sperm whale and attempts to escape.
+Elisabeth Shue also stars in a supporting role.

-Whalefall is scheduled to be released theatrically in the United States on October 16, 2026 by 20th Century Studios.
+Whalefall is scheduled to be released theatrically in the United States by 20th Century Studios on October 16, 2026.

 Premise

 A scuba diver searching for his father's remains in the ocean is swallowed by a sperm whale, leaving him an hour to find a way to escape.